Seahawks CB Tariq Woolen embraces ‘mistakes’ made against 49ers

 More important to Woolen than any of the blame that may have come his way was simply getting his first taste of the NFL postseason.

 “Just keep your head high and just keep playing,” he said of what he learned in the game.
-“You know you’re going to make mistakes in the game but you’ve just got to play through it because those are the moments when your team needs you the most.
-And especially in a game like that that’s a playoff game.
+“You know you’re going to make mistakes in the game, but you’ve just got to play through it because those are the moments when your team needs you the most.
+And especially in a playoff game.

 “Those are type of games that you want and that you need — you’ve got to have experience in them, too.
-And I’m glad that it was one of my first ones, and it was early in my career so that in years to come I’ll know how it will feel, and we’re just going to make another run and have a chance at it again.”
+And I’m glad that it was one of my first ones, and it was early in my career so that in years to come I’ll know how it will feel.
+And we’re just going to make another run and have a chance at it again.”

 Quandre Diggs eager for Jamal Adams to return